pengvyn/kavpix-code/src/essays/number-tree/essay.md

 **Character 2: `+`**

 `+` is an operator.
 We can't really do anything with this right now though, since we don't know whats on the right yet.
-We'll just store it in a different box and wait for the next part.
+We'll just create our second box to store things like operators which need more information before it can be parsed.
+Let's call it `waiting`.

 ```typescript
 let parsed: Expression<number> = {